tadash10/Container-Security-Assessment-for-a-Cloud-Native-Banking-Microservices-Architecture/CONTRIBUING.md

-Contributing to AWS Security Checker
+Contributing to AWS Security Checker:

 We welcome contributions to improve AWS Security Checker.
 If you have any suggestions, bug fixes, or new feeatures, please follow the guidelines below:
 Issue Reporting